MTjody/ssr-playground/posts/art-of-over-engineering.md

 };
 ```

-I released this bad boy, and the app was up and running.
+I released this bad boy, and the app was finally up and running.
 Nice, right?
 Not really - A couple of days later I talked to a friend about the application and told him about the setup, and showed some of the documentation for the Bored API, for ideas on how to add functionality in the future.
 What do I see?
-The documentation showed the URL as `https://www.boredapi.com/api/activity/`. **HTTPS!!!** It was there all along.
+The documentation I was looking at this time showed the URL as `https://www.boredapi.com/api/activity/`. **HTTPS!!!** It was there all along.
 We had a good laugh and I went on with my life.
 Covid still reigns supreme though.

 ## Takeaways

 There are some valuable lessons to be learned here:

 1. The most simple and obvious solution for your current problem is probably right in front of you.
 Sometimes the spontaneous idea that leverages the cool new tech you recently learnt might be overkill.
+You could be better off taking a step back and figuring out what alternatives there are.
-2. Talking to somebody and walking them through your issue could help yourself realise other ways of attacking the problem.
+2. Talking to somebody or something and walking them through your issue could help yourself realise other ways of attacking the problem.
 This is what is known as [rubber ducking](https://www.urbandictionary.com/define.php?term=Rubber%20ducking) and it's very valuable.
 The great thing about rubber-ducking is that you don't have to talk to a human or a colleague, it could be a literal rubber duck or a friend.
-The important part is that you get to explain your problem and sometimes the answer could come to you.
-If it indeed were a colleague, they might have known about the easier solution as well.
+The important part is that you get to explain your problem and in that process the answer could come to you.
+3. Working in a group or with colleagues or just about anybody with some knowledge in your domain might give you valuable insights and fill the gaps of your knowledge.
+Collaboration has proven time and time again to lift me and my teams performance to new levels.